-DIG: On what basis will the Messiah reign on David’s throne?
+DIG: On what basis will Messiah reign on David’s throne?
 When will that begin?
 What does it mean that there will be no end to the increase and peace of His reign?
-How will the Messiah reign on David’s throne?
+How will Christ reign on David’s throne?
 Who will make it happen?
 What is the difference between zeal and jealousy?
-What follows the thousand-year Millennial Kingdom?
+What follows the thousand-year millennial Kingdom?
 How is it assured?

 REFLECT: What does it mean for you personally that there will be no end to the increase and peace of His reign?
 Where will you be when David’s throne is reestablished?
 What will it mean to you personally?
 What kind of a world will it be then?
 How will it be different?
 If you are a believer, how does it make you feel to know what great lengths the LORD has gone to prepare a place for you (John 14:1-4)?
 When times get tough, how does it help you get through the day?
 How will you feel living in the eternal City of Jerusalem?

 The Gospels reveal a Jewish expectation, during the life of Messiah, that a king would reign on the throne of David.
 In fact, He was executed on the charge that He claimed to be king of the Jews, thus implying political and military rebellion against Rome (Mark 11:10, 15:2a and 26).
 The request of James and John for seats on His left and right suggests that the disciples viewed Jesus’ kingdom in terms of political authority and social supremacy (Mark 10:35-45).
 Furthermore, the question posed by the disciples in Acts 1:6 indicates a nationalistic understanding of His kingdom.
 Jesus Himself was well aware of the popular expectations surrounding the Davidic Messiah.